-- Add the remaining 2 tbsp oil to the pot and add the onion, red pepper, celery and garlic.
+- Add the remaining 2 tablespoon oil to the pot and add the onion, red pepper, celery and garlic.
 Follow immediately with all the spices and seasonings – Cajun, cayenne, paprika, black pepper, thyme and salt.
 Sauté for 2 minutes until aromatic.
 Cancel sauté.

 - Add the canned tomatoes, sausages, chicken, shrimp, broth and white rice.
 Stir everything well and close the lid of the instant pot.
 Make sure the steam release handle is sealed, hit the pressure-cooking button and set the timer to 4 minutes.